 It’s not like the people in this study were selected because of their preexisting racial prejudices.
 They weren’t.
 Instead, merely a temporary exposure to essentialist thinking seemed to hamper their cognitive flexibility.
 “Essentialism appears to exert its negative effects on creativity not through what people think but how they think,” conclude Tadmor and her colleagues.
 That’s because, they add, “stereotyping and creative stagnation are rooted in a similar tendency to over-rely on existing category attributes.

 Those quick-judgment skills that allowed us to survive on the savanna?
 Not always helpful in modern life.”

 When you think about these two studies, what I hope you consider is how small the emotional influences were in each case.
 Yet they had large effects.
 Also consider that the influences directly changed people’s creativity and intelligence, not just their beliefs.

-Now think about how the constant influence of your emotional surroundings affects you.
+Now think about your emotional surroundings.
+Think about how much you think about the people you associate with.
 Think about how much influence your blood family has had, and how much influence the various emotional families you are part of now have.
-You really are the average of the small group of people you expend the most emotional energy on.
+You may really be the average of the small group of people you expend the most emotional energy on.

 Maybe it’s time for a change.